British-Columbia/Provincial-Court/Rules of Procedure/Local Administrative Rules of Court.md

 ### Court Policy 2022-05

-Information taken from the [Vancouver Database](https://khizzer123.github.io/vancouver-database/) shall have the same effect as if it were taken from the Queen's Printer and is admissable in all matters before this court.
+~~Information taken from the [Vancouver Database](https://khizzer123.github.io/vancouver-database/) shall have the same effect as if it were taken from the Queen's Printer and is admissable in all matters before this court.~~

+[Administrative revision, February 7, 2024]

 ### Court Policy 2022-06